 - Deciding on furniture can be slightly more complicated as you need to decide on options that can seat 50-70% of your guests.
 You will also have to factor in extra items like textiles, cushions, rugs, additional seating like lounges to fill out and style the space.

 - Since most people won’t be seated, some guests will have trouble seeing events like speeches and the first dance.

-A seated reception is the more traditional way of doing things, where there’s a natural flow to the events that guests would expect.
-Family and friends can be treated to a three course (or more) sit-down or buffet dinner and look forward to breaking out on the dancefloor after formalities are out of the way.
+A seated reception is a more traditional way of doing things, where there’s a natural flow to the events that guests would expect.
+Family and friends can be treated to a three-course (or more) sit-down or buffet dinner and look forward to breaking out on the dancefloor after formalities are out of the way.
 Despite being a sit-down reception, you can still decide to go as formal or informal as you like.
-You also get to have lots of fun with the styling of table settings, seating plans and deciding on what style food you want to serve.
+You also get to have lots of fun with the styling of table settings, seating plans and deciding on what style of food you want to serve.

 - A seated reception allows you to treat your guests and say thank you to them for being there to celebrate your special day.